-— PPDU Type = 0 (BRP-RX PPDU, see 20.9.2.2.3 (BRP PPDU header fields)), indicates either a packet whose Data field is followed by one or more TRN subfields (when the Beam Tracking Request field is 0 or in CDMG control mode), or a PPDU that contains TRN subfields to be appended to a future response PPDU (when the Beam Tracking Request field is 1).
+— PPDU Type = 0 (BRP-RX PPDU, see 20.9.2.2.3 (BRP PPDU header fields)), indicates either a PPDU whose Data field is followed by one or more TRN subfields (when the Beam Tracking Request field is 0 or in CDMG control mode), or a PPDU that contains TRN subfields to be appended to a future response PPDU (when the Beam Tracking Request field is 1).

 — PPDU Type = 1 (BRP-RX PPDU, see 20.9.2.2.3 (BRP PPDU header fields)), indicates a PPDU whose Data field is followed by one or more TRN subfields.
 The transmitter may change AWV at the beginning of each TRN subfield.
 The field is reserved when the Training Length field is 0